fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

   	 112 | Y    | BLDO         | RENF       | 0.383096769721964
   	 125 | Y    | AREN         | PXPH       |  0.75218625106547

-* The last one supports a many-to-many relationship between these two tables: for each pair of stops in specific a service line we associate a list of OSM segments.
+* The last table supports a many-to-many relationship between these two tables: for each pair of stops in a service line it associates a list of OSM segments.

 ![](/assets/tpg/tpgstoproute.png)